lbeder/how-to-build-your-own-blockchain/README.md

 I set out to build a blockchain inspired by the Ethereum implementation.

 [I wrote an in-depth post about the features I implemented,](https://medium.com/@omergoldberg/building-a-blockchain-the-grey-paper-5be456018040) the architecture and the overall approach.
 I chose to write it on Medium, as it is easier to format.
 I recommend reading the post, as it aims to explain my work clearly.
+The main features implemented are:

 ## Smart Contracts